Sonia Sotomayor

 Sotomayor was born in the Bronx, New York City, to Puerto Rican-born parents.
 Her father died when she was nine, and she was subsequently raised by her mother.
-Sotomayor graduated summa cum laude from Princeton University in 1976 and received her Juris Doctor from Yale Law School in 1979, where she was an editor at the Yale Law Journal.
+She graduated with high honors from Princeton University in 1976 and received her Juris Doctor in 1979 from Yale Law School, where she was an editor of the Yale Law Journal.
 She worked as an assistant district attorney in New York for four and a half years before entering private practice in 1984.
 She played an active role on the boards of directors for the Puerto Rican Legal Defense and Education Fund, the State of New York Mortgage Agency, and the New York City Campaign Finance Board.

-Sotomayor was nominated to the U.S. District Court for the Southern District of New York by President George H. W. Bush in 1991; confirmation followed in 1992.
-In 1997, she was nominated by President Bill Clinton to the U.S. Court of Appeals for the Second Circuit.
-Her nomination was slowed by the Republican majority in the United States Senate, but she was eventually confirmed in 1998.
+President George H. W. Bush nominated Sotomayor to the U.S. District Court for the Southern District of New York in 1991; she was confirmed in 1992.
+In 1997, President Bill Clinton nominated her to the U.S. Court of Appeals for the Second Circuit.
+That appointment was slowed by the Republican majority in the United States Senate because of its concerns that the position might lead to a Supreme Court nomination, but she was confirmed in 1998.
 On the Second Circuit, Sotomayor heard appeals in more than 3,000 cases and wrote about 380 opinions.
 Sotomayor has taught at the New York University School of Law and Columbia Law School.

-In May 2009, President Barack Obama nominated Sotomayor to the Supreme Court following the retirement of Justice David Souter.
+In May 2009, President Barack Obama nominated Sotomayor to the Supreme Court following Justice David Souter's retirement.
 Her nomination was confirmed by the Senate in August 2009 by a vote of 68–31.
 While on the Court, Sotomayor has supported the informal liberal bloc of justices when they divide along the commonly perceived ideological lines.
-During her Supreme Court tenure, Sotomayor has been identified with concern for the rights of defendants and criminal justice reform, and is known for her impassioned dissents on issues of race, ethnic, and gender identity, including Schuette v.
+During her Supreme Court tenure, Sotomayor has been identified with concern for the rights of criminal defendants and criminal justice reform, as demonstrated in majority opinions such as J. D. B. v.
+North Carolina.
+She is also known for her impassioned dissents on issues of race and ethnic identity, including in Schuette v.
 BAMN, Utah v.
 Strieff, and Trump v.
 Hawaii.

 Early life

 Sotomayor was born in the New York City borough of the Bronx.
 Her father was Juan Sotomayor (c.
 1921–1964), from the area of Santurce, San Juan, Puerto Rico, and her mother was Celina Báez (1927–2021), an orphan from Santa Rosa in Lajas, a rural area on Puerto Rico's southwest coast.

 The two left Puerto Rico separately, met, and married during World War II after Celina served in the Women's Army Corps.
-Juan Sotomayor had a third-grade education, did not speak English, and worked as a tool and die worker; Celina Baez worked as a telephone operator and then a practical nurse.
-Sonia's younger brother, Juan Sotomayor (born c.
-1957), later became a physician and university professor in the Syracuse, New York, area.
+Juan Sotomayor had a third-grade education, did not speak English, and worked as a tool and die worker; Celina Báez worked as a telephone operator and then a practical nurse.
+Sonia's younger brother, Juan Sotomayor, became a physician and university professor in the Syracuse, New York, area.